pttu1/SimpleDevOpsPOC/README.md

-# Simple DevOps Proof of Concept
+# Proof of Concept - DevOps

+In this project, I am going to try to leverage some of the important tools in DevOps and ensure some of the best practices.

 **Problem:**